RenderKit/embree/README.md

 member) must be initialized to a value in the range $[0, 1]$.
 If ray masks are enabled at compile time, the ray mask (`mask` ray member) must be initialized as well.
 The ray segment has to be in the range
-$[0, ∞]$, thus ranges that start behind the ray origin are not valid, but ranges can reach to infinity.
+$[0, \infty]$, thus ranges that start behind the ray origin are not valid, but ranges can reach to infinity.
 See Section [RTCRay] for the ray layout description.

 The geometry ID (`geomID` hit member) of the hit data must be initialized to `RTC_INVALID_GEOMETRY_ID` (-1).